-(a) General Rule.
-Students must complete all academic requirements as follows:

-- Pre-LLM Program: 24 credit hours within 12 months of matriculation - LLM Program 24 credit hours within 48 months of matriculation - SJD Program 8 credit hours within 24 months of matriculation
+- (a) General Rule.
+Students must complete all academic requirements as follows: - LLM Program 24 credit hours within 48 months of matriculation - SJD Program 43 credit hours within 36 months of matriculation - (b) Matriculation.

-(b) Matriculation.
 For purposes of this section, matriculation shall mean the date on which a student first begins graduate legal studies at Widener University Delaware Law School.